Minoan Art & Culture

 Kazantzakis died of leukemia in Germany on 26 October 1957, while travelling.
 Despite resistance from the Orthodox Church, he was given a religious funeral and buried in the southern Martinengo Bastion of the old walls of Iraklio.
 There is a museum honouring him in Myrtia.

 Cretan music is the most dynamic and enduring form of traditional music in Greece today, and on the island it remains the most popular music, staving off mainstream Greek and Western pop.
 You’ll hear it accompanying weddings, holidays, harvesting and any other celebration.
 Crete’s thriving local music scene generates successive generations of folk performers who perform regularly and produce new recordings of traditional songs, as well as contemporary styles based on Cretan tradition.
-You’ll also fine Cretan music on the world-music scene as a genre in its own right.
+You’ll also find Cretan music on the world-music scene as a genre in its own right.

 Instruments & Musical Styles